-- 1. No solid waste management facility may be located in areas which result in impacts to human health or environmental resources or in an area which is unsuitable because of reasons of topography, geology, hydrology, or soils. - 2.
+- No solid waste management facility may be located in areas which result in impacts to human health or environmental resources or in an area which is unsuitable because of reasons of topography, geology, hydrology, or soils. - 2.
 Sites for new, or for lateral expansions of, land treatment units, surface impoundments closed with solid waste in place, municipal waste landfills, industrial waste landfills, and special waste landfills must minimize, control, or prevent the movement of waste or waste constituents with geologic conditions and engineered improvements.
 Sites should be underlain by materials with low permeability to provide a barrier to contaminant migration.
-Sites for CCR units subject to chapter 33.1-20-08 must also comply with the location standards of section 33.1-20-08-03. - a.
-The following geographic areas or conditions must be excluded in the consideration of a site: - (1) Where the waste is disposed within an aquifer; - (2) Within a public water supply designated wellhead protection area; - (3) Within a one hundred-year floodplain; - (4) Where geologic or manmade features, including underground mines, may result in differential settlement and failure of a structure or other improvement on the facility; - (5) On the edge of or within: - (a) channels, - (b) ravines, or - (c) areas of steep topography whose slope is unstable due to erosion or mass movement; channels, ravines, or steep topography whose slope is unstable due to erosion or mass movement; - (6) Within woody draws; or
+Sites for CCR units subject to chapter 33.1-20-08 must also comply with the location standards of section 33.1-20-08-03. - The following geographic areas or conditions must be excluded in the consideration of a site: - (1) Where the waste is disposed within an aquifer; - (2) Within a public water supply designated wellhead protection area; - (3) Within a one hundred-year floodplain; - (4) Where geologic or manmade features, including underground mines, may result in differential settlement and failure of a structure or other improvement on the facility; - (5) On the edge of or within channels, ravines, or steep topography whose slope is unstable due to erosion or mass movement; - (6) Within woody draws; or - (7) In areas designated as critical habitats for endangered or threatened species of plant, fish, or wildlife. - b.
+The following geographic areas or conditions may not be approved by the department as a site unless the applicant demonstrates there are no reasonable alternatives: